phanbook/phanbook/README.md

 # Phanbook

-**Delightfully simple forums.** [Phanbook](http://phanbook.com) is the next-generation forum software that makes online discussion fun again.
+[Phanbook](http://phanbook.com) is the next-generation Q&A and forum software that makes online discussion, question and answer site for professional and enthusiast people.
 Also the name Phanbook is mean - Phan(Phalcon PHP)book(the your note book)

 [Live Demo](http://phanbook.com) -
 [Development Forum](http://meta.phanbook.com) -